Senior Caregiver Support Tip: Detecting and Preventing Dehydration

 - Try different temperatures.
 Sometimes a warmed cup of water is more soothing than an icy one.
 You can even try warming up juice and other beverages to see if they’re more appealing, or offer popsicles.

 The professional in-home caregivers at Hired Hands Homecare are adept in creative approaches to helping seniors stay hydrated, and in monitoring fluid intake to ensure adequate fluids are consumed each day.
-Contact us online or call us at (866) 940-4343 to learn how we can help improve the health of older adults throughout Marin and the surrounding area, right in the comfort and familiarity of home.
+Contact us online or call us at (866) 940-4343 to learn how we can help with professional elderly care in Pleasanton and the surrounding areas, right in the comfort and familiarity of home.